stavem/Data_Science_Template/README.md

-Test_cookie_cutter_project
+Data Science Template
 ==============================

-This is a test of the cookie cutter repo
+This is a template for new data science projects.

 Project Organization
 ------------